How to Get an Auto Loan after Repossession

 Can I Buy My Car Back?

-If your car is being sold by the lender at auction you may be able to attend and bid on the vehicle yourself, allowing you to acquire it with no additional cost.
+If your car is being sold by the lender at auction in Ohio you may be able to attend and bid on the vehicle yourself, allowing you to acquire it with no additional cost.
 However,m you will still be liable for any balance owed to the lender

 Even if you are able to get possession of your vehicle back the repossession itself will still have harsh effects on your credit score and future lending opportunities.